BIG NEWS! Kantox Dynamic Hedging® technology has secured patent protection in over 20 European countries

 • Executives can also benefit.
 Executive compensation is usually tied to company performance, which is often measured in quarterly earnings.
 When earnings are impacted by FX gains and losses caused by hedging exposure, this can also have an impact on executive compensation.
 By smoothing out the P&L, compensation can be more accurately calculated.As mentioned earlier, applying hedge accounting is not without its challenges.
 That’s why Kantox has created an automated hedge accounting solution to help companies take even greater charge of their P&L and access the benefits of hedge accounting.

-Hedge Accounting made simple with Kantox
+Hedge accounting made simple with Kantox

 By automating your hedge accounting process and integrating it with a pre-defined FX hedging strategy, you can gain a powerful advantage.
 With our all-in-one solution you can achieve automatic hedging execution, ensuring proper risk management is reflected in financial statements.